cmw15004431816/cmw15004431816.github.io/docs/learning-record/Basic-writing-and-formatting-syntax.md

 ## Headings

-TO create a heading, add one to six `#` symbols before your heading text.
+To create a heading, add one to six `#` symbols before your heading text.
 The number of `#` you use will determine the hierarchy level and typeface size of the heading.

 ```
 # A first-level heading